awakened1712/awakened1712.github.io/_pages/about.md

 a technologist, and a cyber security enthusiast, who has a particular interest in hacking and securing mobile applications

 ## Education
-Nanyang Technological University
-Bachelor of Science (B.S.)
-Computer Science
-2008 – 2012
+Nanyang Technological University, Bachelor of Science (B.S.)
+Computer Science, 2008 – 2012

 ## Experience